-Overbearing supervisors, those who look over your shoulder constantly, can be as much a problem as absent supervisors.
-This behaviour can be explained by two scenarios: 1) they are fairly new supervisors who do not know how to delegate or are over-compensating for their own inexperience; 2) they are control freaks.
-Unfortunately, there aren’t many ways to deal with this other than to have a chat with them and, diplomatically (remembering that negotiation is one of the skills PhD students acquire during their PhD) explain that you would welcome taking a more leading role in planning and conducting your research.
+Unfortunately, there aren’t many ways to deal with this other than to have a chat with them and (diplomatically!) explain that you would welcome taking a more leading role in planning and conducting your research.
 Gently let them know that meeting too frequently is counterproductive and you feel you have the skills and the enthusiasm to take your project forward.
-If it doesn't work and becomes unbearable, try to work from home or at the library to get some space whenever possible.

 Thankfully, this doesn’t happen very often, Hopefully, if your supervisor is leaving, for whatever reason, you will get advance notice and you and your supervisor can work together to make alternative supervisory arrangements.

-It is a well-known phenomenon.
-Following the initial high of being a PhD student and the enthusiasm of taking forward your beloved research project, your morale may slump causing you to experience the “second-year” blues.
-This happens to so many students but by year 3 you’ll be so busy trying to race to the end of your project and writing up that you won’t have time to think about it.
-If you want to find out what PhD students say about this challenging time, there is an interesting thread on our Postgrad Forum on the “second year blues”.
-Or why not start your own thread?
+This is a well-known phenomenon.
+Following the initial high of being a PhD student and the enthusiasm of taking forward your beloved research project, your morale may slump, causing you to experience the ‘second-year’ blues.
+This happens to many students, but by year three you’ll be so busy trying to race to the end of your project and writing up that you won’t have time to think about it.